Krista Chronister, Vice Provost for Graduate Studies

 Doctoral students may apply for a maximum of six academic terms of on-leave status during the course of study for the degree.
 See Continuous Enrollment under Doctoral Degrees.

-Additional details about on-leave status and how to apply are available on the Graduate School website.
+Additional details about on-leave status and how to apply are available on the Division of Graduate Studies website.

-A graduate student who fails to maintain continuous enrollment or obtain on-leave status is required to file a Permission to Reregister form and petition for reinstatement (using the General Petition form).
-Both forms are available on the Graduate School website.
-The petition is reviewed by the student’s major department and the Graduate School.
+A graduate student who fails to maintain continuous enrollment or obtain on-leave status is required to file a Petition for Reinstatement form, available on the Division of Graduate Studies website.
+The petition is reviewed by the student’s major department and the Division of Graduate Studies.
 The student may, at the discretion of the department, be required to meet departmental admission policies and degree completion requirements that are in effect on the date of reenrollment.
-Doctoral students may, at the discretion of the department, be required to register for a new year of residency—three consecutive terms of at least 9 graduate credits in each term.
+Doctoral students may, at the discretion of the department, be required to complete the doctoral residency requirement again.
 They may also be required to retake the comprehensive examinations if completed prior to stopping out, if the department feels that this is necessary in order to demonstrate currency of knowledge.

-Review of the Permission to Reregister form may result in a change of residency status from resident to nonresident.
+Review of the Petition for Reinstatement may result in a change of residency status from resident to nonresident for purposes of tuition assessment if the student has not maintained residency in Oregon.
 More information is available from the residency officer in the Office of Admissions.

 Each graduate degree at the University of Oregon has a residency requirement that dictates how much of the work required for that degree must be completed at the University of Oregon.
 Please refer to the Master's Degrees and Doctoral Degrees sections below for details about residency requirements for each type of degree.

 Graduate students may file a petition requesting exemption from any academic requirement.
 The petition must first be submitted to the academic department for review and supporting statement.
 The Division of Graduate Studies then reviews the educational purpose the regulation in question was designed to serve.
 Petitions are seldom granted if the only reason given is to save the student from inconvenience or expense.